Danny98YT/FI10/README.md

 so ye i was
 but this revival is not secure is 2007 pls just fix teh errors from index.php with 500!
+ADDED BY THATHECK THAT SEND ME TEH FILES INTO MY PC!!!